agforestryservices/agforestryservices.github.io/about.md

 [![Harvested wood staged for buyer layout]({{ site.images | relative_url }}/logging-showcase.jpg)]({{ site.images | relative_url }}/logging-showcase.jpg)

-Get the most value out of your land by harvesting timber for sustainability.
 We'll help you get the most out of your timber while preserving your land's beauty and future harvest potential.
+Logging includes: creating a plan based on your objectives, marking the timber, harvesting, and merchandising logs to their highest value.

 # View Clearing